spilliams/sparrowlike/README.md

     }
     break;

-First of all note that in an Ended state we can't use `-translationInView:`.
-So that's the reason why `compare = view.transform.tx + vX` and not `[panGestureRecognizer translationInView:self.view].x + vX` (side note about `-translationInView:`: it returns a `CGPoint` describing the **difference** between the currently-touched point and the initially-touched point).
+First of all note that in an Ended state we cannot use `-translationInView:`.
+So that is the reason why `compare = view.transform.tx + vX` and not `[panGestureRecognizer translationInView:self.view].x + vX` (side note about `-translationInView:`: it returns a `CGPoint` describing the **difference** between the currently-touched point and the initially-touched point).
 Secondly note the velocity factor formula.
 Looks a little bit like the acceleration equation `d = (vf + vi)*t / 2`.
 Essentially we want to figure out how far the cell *would* travel if it had no boundaries.
 Then we use that position to determine which side to snap to.
-Sure, it doesn't go through that animation of slowing down to its final position before the animation of the snap, but it's a lot more intuitive than if we didn't take velocity into account at all.
+Sure, it does not go through that animation of slowing down to its final position before the animation of the snap, but it is a lot more intuitive than if we did not take velocity into account at all.

 In the Changed block: